A tasty chickpea and spinach curry recipe using pantry staples.

 - Chickpeas - 2 x 400g tin of chickpeas, rinsed and drained.

 - Frozen Spinach - 150g or about 8 blocks.
-Defrost before using, just so the blocks of spinach have softened slightly
+Defrost before using.

 - Coconut Milk - full-fat coconut milk helps give the curry a lovely creaminess.